 1) Right-click on the Start menu button and select Apps and Features.

 2) Scroll down and locate Java.
 Click on it and select Uninstall.

-3) Once uninstall is done, go to this link to download Java and install it on your computer again.
+3) Once uninstall is done, go to Java’s official website to download Java and install it on your computer again.